 Did you enjoy this kind of trip report video journal?
 Let me know in the comments!

 p.s.
 If you enjoyed this article be sure to join me on my newsletter and you’ll get more like it sent right to you.
 I’m not going to spam you with a bunch of crap, and I’ll never sell your name to anyone else.
-Join the almost 10,000 other people getting photos, inspiration, tips, and more delivered right to their inboxes.
+Join the thousands of people getting photos, inspiration, tips, and more delivered right to their inboxes.